Parbelaez/api_positive_pp5/README.md

 ### Create the project

-Start by installing Django (in this case, I used the latest version to date 4.2.7)
+Start by installing Django (in this case, I used the latest long term support version to this date 4.2.7.
+Also, version 5 proved to have problems with the DRF Authentication)

 ```bash
 pip3 install django